Akanimoekong/ALC_4pHASE_1/README.md

 # ALC_4pHASE_1
- A simple that displays a webview (https://andela.com/alc/) and my Profile
+ A simple android app that displays a webview (https://andela.com/alc/) and my Profile